cshapard26/CoopShapWebsite/markdown/Labs1181/Lab4.md

 **Take a screenshot of your code and include it in your lab report.**

 ## Step 11
 Run the code in the previous step with the debugger, and show the values of R2 for each comparison (as in, you should have 2 screenshots/displays per comparison.
 One with the first R2, and one with the second.
-They may be the same value). **Take a screenshot of each comparison (there should be 4 comparisons for this part)**.
+They may be the same value).
+Remember that the line being displayed in the debugger has not been executed, and you need to step over it to execute it. **Take a screenshot of each comparison (there should be 4 comparisons for this part)**.
 If you can't fit both examples in one screenshot, then that is okay. **Make sure to discuess the differences in your lab report.**

 ## Step 12
 Stores (STR) are like loads (LDR), except reversed.
 Instead of grabbing values from memory, they place values into memory at the designated address.
 Remember: LDR changes registers, STR changes memory.
 There is no action needed for this step.

 ## Step 13
 Now, make a new file with the code given in "Step 13 Code" in the [Code Given](#code-given).
 Update your makefile with the name, `make DEBUG=1`, and run the debugger.
 Once you step PAST the `STR R2, [R1]`, check the registers, find the value in `R1` (the memory address for `mynumber`), then run `x /4ubfx TheNumberYouFoundInR1`.
 What are the values at the memory address? **Discuss this in your lab report.**

 ## Step 14
 Now, BETWEEN the `LDR R1` and `STR R2` lines in your code file, add the following lines: